zhengstar94/zhengstar94.github.io/docs/md/AlgorithmReview/Array/SubarraySort.md

   }

   public static boolean isOutOfOrder(int i, int num, int[] array) {
-      if (i == 0) {
+      //if the index is the first number, and if num > array[i + 1], then num is disordered number if (i == 0) {
           return num > array[i + 1];
       }

-      if (i == array.length - 1) {
+      //if the index is the last number,if num < array[i - 1], then num is disordered number if (i == array.length - 1) {
           return num < array[i - 1];
       }